Chapter 1:

 "I can see the look of distrust in your eyes."
 Their expression neutralizes.
 "Understandable; expected even.
 It is wise of you to not trust a demon lord to their word."

+They look off to the distance.
 "You need not believe me.
-I am not blind as to realize the magnitude of that which I ask of you.
-Nor am I lacking in self-awareness that someone of my visage is requesting you take over the world in order to make it a better place.
+I am not blind as to realize the magnitude of that which I ask of you, nor am I lacking in self-awareness that I, a demon lord, expect you to readily believe that my intentions of taking over the world are to make it a better place.
 I only ask, once you see this world for what it is, that you consider following in my footsteps."

 They sigh, "...Especially now that I find myself in a less capable shape than before."